Julissa Bermudez

-Julissa Bermúdez is an American actress.
+Julissa Bermúdez is an American actress and television personality.
 Along Big Tigger, she was a co-host on BET's most popular music video countdown show 106 & Park from 2005 until 2006 (came back in December 2014 during its end), and the former host of MTV's Jersey Shore: After Hours and related Jersey Shore specials and reunions for earlier seasons.
 She co-starred alongside recording artist and actress Adrienne Bailon in their own reality series, Empire Girls: Julissa and Adrienne, which aired on the former Style Network.

 Early life

 Bermudez was born in Santo Domingo, Dominican Republic and raised in Elmhurst, Queens, New York.

 Career

-While attending New York's Talent Unlimited High School as a theatre major, Bermudez started auditioning and modeling.
-She got her first big break with a Coca-Cola commercial, and she was one of the six finalists who competed to represent singer Jennifer Lopez's sweetface fashion line.

-She co-hosted the entertainment news show "Central Ave" from 2020 until 2021.
+Bermúdez co-hosted the entertainment news show "Central Ave" from 2020 until 2021.